mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 [Week 8 and 9 Home](../)
 # U3.W8: GPS 1.2 - JavaScript

-**DO NOT READ THROUGH OR ATTEMPT THIS CHALLENGE BEFORE YOUR GUIDED PAIRING SESSION**
+**DO NOT READ THROUGH OR ATTEMPT THIS CHALLENGE BEFORE YOUR GUIDED PAIRING SESSION.**

 ## Learning Competencies
 1. Create and manipulate objects in JavaScript
 2. Define functions in JavaScript
-3. Use Javascript built in methods
+3. Use JavaScript built-in methods
 4. Debug using Node's error messages

 ## Summary
-It is finally time...
-For the Phase 0 Javascript Olympics!
+It is finally time... for the Phase 0 JavaScript Olympics!
 You will be completing a pentathlon of challenges to stretch your JavaScript knowledge.
 You will be going through a variety of tasks, some of them you will know how to do already, some will test your research abilities.

 Write your code in Stypi and run your code in Node.

 ## RELEASE 0: Warm up: Objects

-Create athlete profiles for yourself.
-What is your name, height, sport and quote.
+Create athlete profiles for you and your pair.
+Include your name, height, sport, and quote.
 You can use object literal notation for this exercise.
 Test in Node to make sure your properties are defined properly.

 ## RELEASE 1: Bulk up: Add properties to objects